BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 133 ---

-17.1.2015 EN Official Journal of the European Union L 12/133

 4. The standard deviation of the loss distribution of type 1 exposures shall be equal to the following: